Site Selection: Other Factors To Consider

 Seasoned franchisees advise that it's better to wait for an "A" location than to open in a "B" or "C" site just to get going.
 While speed to market is always a consideration, "Haste makes waste" rules the day if you select a less-than-optimal site.

 Another great source of help and advice can be found in current franchisees.
 Ask them what makes their location successful; what they wish they did differently in choosing their site; and what advice they might have for you.
 Compile a list of the features they cite as contributing to their success, as well as those to avoid.
-They're not in your territory, so they're not competitors - and if they're smart, they'll like seeing another successful unit to help build the brand and penetrate new markets.
+They're not in your territory, so they're not competitors.
+And if they're smart, they'll like seeing another successful unit to help build the brand in the area and penetrate new markets.